Got questions? Bill Hero has answers

 If you're already on a competitive plan, or if the market has moved to more expensive rates since your last switch, then it's possible we might not be able to beat the Savings Guarantee.
 If that happens for you, then we'll notify you that your subscription has not been activated, and your pre-authorised payment will be cancelled.

-We take the kWh consumption and tariff data from your bill, and calculate what you would have paid for that same kWh usage using the same tariff type over an equivalent time period under every single one of the publicly available plans on the market.
+We take the kWh consumption and tariff data from your bill, and calculate what you would have paid for that same kWh usage with the same tariff type over an equivalent time period under every single one of the relevant publicly available plans on the market.
 We include tariff type, solar feed-in, guaranteed & conditional discounts, and incentives.

 Bill Hero is a Savings Service, not a comparison site.

 Comparison sites make money by taking commissions from retailers, which means they're working for them, not for you.
-They don't really compare the market, and you or I can never really select the best deal, because their main incentive is to sell you into a plan that will generate a commission, not to find the plan that is best for you.
+They don't really compare the market, and you or I can never really select the best deal, because their incentive is to sell you into any plan that will generate a commission, not to find the plan that is best for you.

 Bill Hero is different.
 We don’t seek or accept commissions from retailers.
 Ever.
 We're funded solely by subscribers like you, which means our only incentive is to keep you happy by making sure you're always on the best deal.
 We know exactly who we're working for.

 In the bad old days, energy plans often had fixed duration, and there would often be fees for early contract exit.